gtauzin/kedro-dagster/docs/pages/getting-started.md

         return processed_data
     ```

-    For complete logging configuration and best practices, see the [Logging section](technical.md#logging) in the technical documentation.
+    For complete logging configuration and best practices, see the [Logging section](guide.md#logging) in the user guide.

 ### Assets